Did you know that reducing vehicle CO2 emissions can also help lower fuel costs?

 Firstly, consider the fuel efficiency of the vehicles within your fleet.
 Quite simply, switching from a car that does 25 mpg to one that does 50 mpg can reduce your fuel bill by up to a half!
 A widely used solution is by using fleet fuel card programs.
-And with several fuel cards to choose from it’s a case of deciding which one provides the best features for operation.
+And with a several fuel cards to choose from it’s a case of deciding which one provides the best features for your operation.

 It’s also worth noting that some fuel cards can only be used at certain vendors or specific facilities.
 Overlaying this information with your fleet’s operating territory will optimize card use.

 Creating a comprehensive fuel management capability